joepv/joepv.github.io/_posts/2022-03-04-energypanel.md

 ## How does this work with the FIBARO Home Center 3 (Lite)?

-Your Home Center 3 (Lite) manages the energy reports of all connected equipment as well as devices that deliver energy and devices that consume energy.
+Your Home Center 3 (Lite) manages the energy reports of all connected equipment as well as devices that *deliver* energy and devices that *consume* energy.
 This makes it possible to monitor by yourself and to use automation to control your energy consumption.

 ![hc3l_comp](../assets/images/hc3l_comp.png)

-## Which devices do I need?
+## Which other devices do I need?

-You first make sure that you have *minimum firmware 5.093* installed on your Home Center 3 (Lite).
+First make sure that you have *minimum firmware 5.093* installed on your Home Center 3 (Lite).
 In addition, you need Z-Wave devices with the *Power Meter* and *Energy Meter* class or a *Quick App integration* for non Z-Wave devices.

 ### Modules

 Besides the FIBARO actors, the *Qubino Smart Meter* Z-Wave modules are the most suitable solution to monitor energy with the FIBARO System.
-These devices can actively measure the consumption of a single room or a complete house.
+These devices can *actively* measure the consumption of a single room or a complete house.
 The modules are also very suitable to place between the solar inverter and the electricity grid.

 <p align="center"><img src="../assets/images/hc3-energypanel1.png" /></p>